Want to feel strong, burn energy more efficiently, and enhance bone and heart health all while boosting your mood?

 Our bones are in a constant state of turnover.
 Strength training is crucial for bone development helping to slow the rate of bone loss as we age.
 Building strong bones reduces your risk of osteoporosis and fractures, especially as you age.

-Regular strength training increases range of motion around your joints, facilitating mobility and flexibility offering protection from injury.
-Further, strength gains can enhance balance, which may reduce risk of falls helping you maintain independence as you age.
+Regular strength training increases the range of motion around your joints, facilitating mobility and flexibility and offering protection from injury.
+Further, strength gains can enhance balance, which may reduce the risk of falls helping you maintain independence as you age.

 Muscles help reduce blood sugar levels by drawing glucose from the blood into their cells to be used as an energy source.
 In this way, greater muscle mass can help improve blood sugar management, which may lower your risk of developing diabetes.
 What’s more, strength training can help those with the condition manage it better.